section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

   - the connection attributes in `sqlConnection type System.Data.SqlClient.SqlConnection`, and
   - the SQL commands in `sqlCommand type System.Data.SqlClient.SqlCommand`.
 - The command `dataFound type system.Boolean` is used for invoking the `sqlDataReader` to return `true` or `false`.
-- The `recordsRead pic x(20) value spaces` customizes the length of the data to be read.
+- The `recordsRead pic x(20) value spaces` customize the length of the data to be read.
-- The next three lines of code, we declare the variables ` FirstName, LastName and HomePhone` for customizing the PIC clause.
+- In the next three lines of code, we declare the variables ` FirstName, LastName, and HomePhone` for customizing the PIC clause.
 - The last line of code ends the declaration process by prompting that no other junk file should exceed the limit of declared variables.

 > It's worth noting that we can mix and match the types of data definitions.
 Some variables were defined using typical COBOL syntax for the PIC clause, while others were defined using standard `.NET` data types.

-By enabling this option, we need worry about the data type conversion.
+By enabling this option, we need not worry about the data type conversion.

 > In many programming systems, a PIC clause is used to allow the user to customize how text is printed or presented.
 It describes the general characteristics and editing requirements of an elementary item